Mike Estabrook (artist): Paintings

 Estabrook uses painting to many ends.
 Most often, purposeful vandalism is his intention.
 Works in this vein include "An Army of One", in which he defaced army recruiting propaganda and then returned it to its distribution point.
 Related to this is the "Gun Mags" series in which Estabrook paints out all the text of gun magazine pages except sexualized words like "cock" or "butt".
 He then paints monsters on the guns and people posing with them.

 Collaborations

 In addition to his work as a solo artist, Estabrook often engages in collaborative art activities.
 The two most prominent of these are with the Artcodex collective, and with the Shining Mantis.

-Artcodex is a loosely defined collective of artists which, in addition to Estabrook, includes Brian Higbee, Glen Eden Einbinder, Jennifer Berklich, Manny Migrino, and his wife Vandana Jain, and occasionally others.
+Artcodex is a loosely defined collective of artists the core of which is Estabrook and his partner Vandana Jain.
+Other members who’ve participated are Brian Higbee, Glen Eden Einbinder, Jennifer Berklich, and Manny Migrino.
+Artcodex have frequently engaged in “Social Sculpture” works, usually infused with humor and centered around political topics, such as war, gmo agriculture, and invasive plants.

-The Shining Mantis is a collaboration between Estabrook and Ernest Concepcion known for their Kangarok epic: large-scale chalk drawings which are both a live drawing battle, and the depiction of one.
-They are also an experimental music ensemble with influences ranging from the minimalist composers to punk, metal, and noise.
+The Shining Mantis was a collaboration between Estabrook and Ernest Concepcion known for their Kangarok epic: large-scale chalk drawings which are both a live drawing battle, and the depiction of one.
+They were also an experimental music ensemble with influences ranging from the minimalism to punk, metal, and noise.